paradigmxyz/reth/docs/repo/crates/discv4.md

 }
 ```

-If there is not a `Discv4Event` immediately ready, the function continues, triggering self lookup (TODO: explain further what this does), removes any nodes that have not sent the node a ping request in the allowable time elapsed (`now.duration_since(enr_request.sent_at) < Discv4Service.config.ping_expiration`) and re-pings all nodes whose endpoint proofs are considered expired.
+If there is not a `Discv4Event` immediately ready, the function continues, triggering self lookup (TODO: explain further why self lookup happens here), removes any nodes that have not sent the node a ping request in the allowable time elapsed (`now.duration_since(enr_request.sent_at) < Discv4Service.config.ping_expiration`) and re-pings all nodes whose endpoint proofs are considered expired.
 If the node fails to respond to the "ping" with a "pong", the node will be removed from the `KbucketsTable`.

-To prevent traffic amplification attacks, implementations must verify that the sender of a query participates in the discovery protocol.
+To prevent traffic amplification attacks (ie. DNS attacks), implementations must verify that the sender of a query participates in the discovery protocol.
 The sender of a packet is considered verified if it has sent a valid Pong response with matching ping hash within the last 12 hours.

-//TODO: walk through discovery.poll()
+Next, the Discv4Service handles all incoming [`Discv4Command`]()s until there are no more commands to be processed.
+Following this, All `IngressEvent`s are handled, which represent all incoming datagrams related to the discv4 protocol.
+After all events are handled, the node pings to active nodes in it's network.
+This process is repeated until all of the `Discv4Event`s in `queued_events` are processed.

-In Reth, once a new `NetworkState` is initialized and a new task is spawned, the `poll()` function is used to advance the state of the network.
+In Reth, once a new `NetworkState` is initialized as the node starts up and a new task is spawned to handle the network, the `poll()` function is used to advance the state of the network.

 ```rust ignore
 impl<C> NetworkState<C>